 Crime rates are another point in favor of moving to Ocean Pointe: estimates for 2018 put the number of property crimes at 2,304 per 100,000 people, and violent crimes at 204.

 The cost of living is a major point against moving to any Hawaiian city, and the same applies to Ocean Pointe.
 Living here is 103.4% more expensive than living in most of the US.
 Ocean Pointe is a residential area that attracts an insane number of new inhabitants every year.
-Housing issues in Hawaii were resolved by creating communities like this one, and it had a population growth of a whopping 874% since 2000, driving real estate prices way up.
+Housing statistics say that issues in Hawaii were resolved by creating communities like this one, and it had a population growth of a whopping 874% since 2000, driving real estate prices way up.

 (Property: 2,395; Violent: 212)

 Halawa, or at least the area the city is located in, is sacred to Kanaka Maoli, the natives of Hawaii.
 This area is now the home of the most expensive freeway per mile in human history.
 The freeway build is still a cause of a great divide in the community, as multiple religious and ecological sights were destroyed in the process.
 But the area remains one of the best places Hawaii has to offer.

 There are 14,363 people living in Halawa.
 Their median income is around $90,000, and the median age is 42.1 years.
 An average house costs $715,000.

 A part of Pearl Harbor is shared between Halawa and Aiea, so those visiting the city shouldn’t miss out on seeing this historic spot.
 For those moving here, low unemployment and crime rates await.